DeveloppeurPascal/Delphi-FMX-Game-Snippets/README.md

 Example projects are in the group fr.developeurpascal.demo.*

-Please do not publish them on application stores or elsewhere in a compiled version but systematically [return to this code repository](https://github.com/DeveloppeurPascal/Delphi-FMX-Game-Snippets) or to [the dedicated section on the blog Developer Pascal](https://developer-pascal.fr/delphi-fmx-game-snippets.html).
+Please do not publish them on application stores or elsewhere in a compiled version but systematically [return to this code repository](https://github.com/DeveloppeurPascal/Delphi-FMX-Game-Snippets) or to [the dedicated section on the blog Developpeur Pascal](https://developpeur-pascal.fr/delphi-fmx-game-snippets.html).

 This library was created [live on Twitch](https://www.twitch.tv/patrickpremartin) during the Gaming For Sidaction operation in favor of [Sidaction 2021](https://sidaction.org).
 You can view this weekend's replay on https://serialstreameur.fr/sidaction-2021.php